Union Cycliste Internationale: History

 The FIAC was based in Rome, the FICP in Luxembourg, and the UCI in Geneva.

 The FIAC was the bigger of the two organisations, with 127 member federations across all five continents.
 It was dominated by the countries of the Eastern Bloc which were amateur.
 The FIAC arranged representation of cycling at the Olympic Games, and FIAC cyclists competed against FICP members on only rare occasions.
 In 1992, the UCI reunified the FIAC and FICP, and merged them back into the UCI.
 The combined organisation then relocated to Aigle, close to the IOC in Lausanne.

 In 2004, the UCI constructed a 200-metre velodrome at the new World Cycling Centre adjacent to its headquarters.

 In September 2007 the UCI announced that it had decided to award ProTour status for the first time ever to an event outside of Europe; the Tour Down Under in Adelaide, Australia.
 The announcement followed negotiations between UCI President Pat McQuaid and South Australian Premier Mike Rann.

 In 2013 Tracey Gaudry became the first woman appointed as vice president of the UCI.

 After the 2022 Russian invasion of Ukraine, the UCI said that Russian and Belarusian teams are forbidden from competing in international events.
 It also stripped both Russia and Belarus of scheduled events.

+On 3 May 2023, the UCI approved a process to review and allow Russian and Belarusian riders to participant in UCI events as Individual neutral athletes.